TheDimin/ue5-style-guide/README.md

 <a name="structure-top-level"><a>
 ### 2.2 All project assets should exist under `Content/RodentInSubmarine`

-> The `Developers` folder is not for assets that your project relies on and therefore is not project specific.
-  * If an asset is an experimental test and shouldn't be used by the project it should be put in a Developerfolder.

 <a name="2.2.1"></a>
 #### 2.2.1 No Global Assets
 * Every asset should have a purpose otherwise it does not belong in a project.